DC 5279Musculoskeletal System38 CFR § 4.71a

 The VA rates Metatarsalgia, anterior (Morton's disease), unilateral, or bilateral under Diagnostic Code (DC) 5279, governed by 38 CFR 38 CFR § 4.71a.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Metatarsalgia, anterior (Morton's disease), unilateral, or bilateral qualify for TDIU (Total Disability Individual Unemployability)?
+Can Metatarsalgia, anterior (Morton's disease), unilateral, or bilateral qualify for TDIU?

-What evidence do I need to establish service connection for Metatarsalgia, anterior (Morton's disease), unilateral, or bilateral?
+What evidence supports a higher rating for Metatarsalgia, anterior (Morton's disease), unilateral, or bilateral?

-What is the C&P exam like for Metatarsalgia, anterior (Morton's disease), unilateral, or bilateral?
+What happens at the C&P exam for Metatarsalgia, anterior (Morton's disease), unilateral, or bilateral?

 Get a Personalized Rating Analysis